Celgene

 Acquisition in 2018

-Impact Biomedicines, Inc. is a biotechnology company focused on the research, development, and commercialization of innovative treatments for patients with myeloproliferative neoplasms and various cancers.
-Founded in 2016 and based in San Diego, California, the company is primarily developing fedratinib, a potent and highly selective oral small molecule JAK2 kinase inhibitor.
-This drug is aimed at treating myelofibrosis and polycythemia vera, with potential applications for acute myeloid leukemia and colorectal cancer.
-Impact Biomedicines operates as a subsidiary of Bristol-Myers Squibb Company.
+Impact Biomedicines, Inc. is a biopharmaceutical company focused on the research, development, and commercialization of innovative treatments for patients with myeloproliferative neoplasms and other cancers.
+Founded in 2016 and headquartered in San Diego, California, the company is primarily centered on its lead product, fedratinib, a potent and selective oral small molecule JAK2 kinase inhibitor.
+Fedratinib is being developed for the treatment of myelofibrosis and polycythemia vera, with additional potential applications in acute myeloid leukemia and colorectal cancer.
+As of February 2018, Impact Biomedicines operates as a subsidiary of Bristol-Myers Squibb Company.

 Rapt